 Clinical Ordering Norms

+All members of the care team rely on complete, accurate, clear and specific orders.
 Orders have many effects within a clinical information system (CIS).
 They indicate required investigations or interventions.
-They also initiate and coordinate care activities, assign accountability, trigger workflows and start tracking logs.
+They also coordinate care activities, assign accountability, trigger workflows and start tracking logs.
 Orders are tightly coupled with clinical decision supports.
 These guide care while alerting to potentially harmful actions.

 There will be situations when prescribers cannot be expected to place time-sensitive orders directly and require the assistance of a qualified healthcare professional to transcribe important clinical instructions.
 Allowed exceptions to prescriber order-entry fall into three categories, each explained and exemplified in FAQ and Order Norms documents: